Cognac

 Description

 This cognac comes from an auction held in January 2019 to benefit Doctors of the World and Action Against Hunger.
-These cognacs were donated to these two associations by André Bertandeau, a winemaker in Salignac-sur-Charente, who died in December 2016.
-Deported as part of the STO to Germany in 1942, at the age of 20, to the Buchenwald and Dora camps, he suffered the worst deprivations during his deportation, and endured inhumane treatment initiated in the name of nationalist and racist ideals.
-Luckily, he managed to survive until the camp's liberation in 1945.
-Back home, to the family estate, he regularly testified about what he had seen and experienced, hoping that history "does not stutter."
-He gave the meager profits from his small property to charities throughout his life and, upon his death, he bequeathed all of his assets, property, vineyards and stocks, to these NGOs in order to help those suffering from wars and deportation.
-Deeply touched by the story, by the humanity and discretion of this man (who had not imagined that his donation could be considered important, and who had not deemed it useful to inform these associations), as well as by the quality of his eaux-de-vie, we bought a large part of his stock.
+These cognacs were donated to these two organizations by André Bertandeau, a winegrower in Salignac-sur-Charente, who passed away in December 2016.
+Deported to Germany in 1942, at the age of 20, under the STO (Forced Labor Service), to the Buchenwald and Dora concentration camps, he suffered the worst deprivations during his deportation and endured inhumane treatment perpetrated in the name of nationalist and racist ideals.
+By sheer luck, he managed to survive until the camp's liberation in 1945.
+Returning home to the family estate, he regularly bore witness to what he had seen and experienced, hoping that history would not repeat itself.
+Throughout his life, he donated the meager profits from his small property to charities, and upon his death, he bequeathed all his assets—property, vineyards, and stock—to these NGOs to help those suffering from war and deportation.
+Deeply moved by this man's story, his humanity, and his discretion (he hadn't imagined his donation would be considered significant and hadn't deemed it necessary to inform these organizations), as well as by the quality of his eaux-de-vie, we purchased a large portion of his stock.

-Nose: Candied fruits of great elegance, dried mango, complex floral bouquet with faded rose and warm mineral.
+Nose: Elegant candied fruits, dried mango, complex floral bouquet with faded rose and warm minerality.

-Palate: Chiseled and straight attack, controlled tannic density, impression of calm and intense maturity.
+Palate: Chiseled and direct attack, controlled tannic density, impression of calm and intense maturity.

 Finish: Long and refined, expressing a remarkable balance between power and finesse.